AlmogBaku/ninja-forms-1/README.md

    1. You should be able to view your development site at: `http://localhost:8889`
 3. run `yarn env stop` to stop your environment

+To test your php code with phpunit

+1.  run `yarn env test-php`

 ## Use